OutSystems/docs-support/src/troubleshooting/application-runtime/try-newer-react-runtime-tp.md

 guid: e601102f-30c6-4911-a440-e9bd70d47901
 ---

-# Technical Preview - Reactive Web and Mobile runtime on React 16
+# Issues and side effects with Reactive Web and Mobile apps on React 16

 <div class="info" markdown="1">